rr-learning/CausalWorld/README.md

 A guide coming up soon for how you can contribute to causal_world.

-## List of publications and submissions using CausalWorld (please open a pull request to add your work to the list):
+## List of publications and submissions using CausalWorld:

 - https://openreview.net/pdf?id=Q2iaAc-4I1v